Trustology/trustvault-nodejs-sdk/README.md

 const trustVault = new TrustVault({ apiKey: "<TRUST_VAULT_API_KEY>"});
 ```

-You can find more detailed documentation and examples in our [Developer Documentation](https://developer.trustology.io/) pages.
+You can find more detailed documentation and examples in our [Developer Documentation](https://developer.bitpandacustody.com/).